-How a peaceful march to the polls in North Carolina prompted police aggression, causing an outcry on the eve of the election
+Peaceful march to the polls in North Carolina is met with police pepper spray and arrests, causing outcry on eve of election

 Ian Baltutis, the mayor of Burlington, stressed the need to vote.
 “We know, here in Alamance County, we need to vote,” he told the multiracial crowd, arguing that elected officials in the county, which President Trump won by 13 percentage points in 2016, “do not reflect the beautiful color that you reflect.”

-Floyd’s nice was scheduled to speak, but she never got a chance.
+Floyd’s niece was scheduled to speak, but she never got a chance.
 The remarks ended abruptly at about 1 p.m. as authorities moved on the assembly, accusing protesters of improperly occupying county property.
 Sylvester Allen Jr., 35, said sheriff’s deputies were seeking to disassemble generators that were providing electricity for the sound system.

-They deployed pepper spray, causing many to flee.
+They used pepper spray, causing many to flee.
 “I looked up and a deputy sprayed me in the face,” said Allen, an actor and musician.
 Video posted to social media shows a woman using a mobility chair suffering a seizure as pepper spray was deployed nearby.

 Kyesha Willis, of Burlington, said she and her 3-year-old son could not escape the spray even as they sought to flee the scene.
 She tried to cover her son’s face, but he kept coughing, she said, and she later vomited.